Newline: Issues with different newline formats

 Furthermore, programs other than text editors may not accept a file, e.g. some configuration file, encoded using the foreign newline convention, as a valid file.

 The problem can be hard to spot because some programs handle the foreign newlines properly while others do not.
 For example, a compiler may fail with obscure syntax errors even though the source file looks correct when displayed on the console or in an editor.
 Modern text editors generally recognize all flavours of CR+LF newlines and allow users to convert between the different standards.
 Web browsers are usually also capable of displaying text files and websites which use different types of newlines.

 Even if a program supports different newline conventions, these features are often not sufficiently labeled, described, or documented.
-Typically a menu or combo-box enumerating different newline conventions will be displayed to users without an indication if the selection will re-interpret, temporarily convert, or permanently convert the newlines.
+Typically a menu or combo-box enumerating different newline conventions will be displayed to users without an indication if the selection will reinterpret, temporarily convert, or permanently convert the newlines.
 Some programs will implicitly convert on open, copy, paste, or save—often inconsistently.

 Most textual Internet protocols (including HTTP, SMTP, FTP, IRC, and many others) mandate the use of ASCII CR+LF (\r\n, 0x0D 0x0A) on the protocol level, but recommend that tolerant applications recognize lone LF (\n, 0x0A) as well.
 Despite the dictated standard, many applications erroneously use the C newline escape sequence \n (LF) instead of the correct combination of carriage return escape and newline escape sequences \r\n (CR+LF) (see section Newline in programming languages above).
 This accidental use of the wrong escape sequences leads to problems when trying to communicate with systems adhering to the stricter interpretation of the standards instead of the suggested tolerant interpretation.
 One such intolerant system is the qmail mail transfer agent that actively refuses to accept messages from systems that send bare LF instead of the required CR+LF.